tleong000/tas-workshop-dev/05_Networking/readme.md

 # Blue-Green Deployment
 Express the sheer power of this capability.
 As possibly the best example of how this can be used, would be a Blue-Green deployment.
 Animated slide will display how this works to upgrade or push a new version of an app with zero downtime, the ability to fully test, and rapid rollback.

+**This is one of the most powerful capabilities and demos in this session.
+Take time to focus on this and explain it fully.**

 Demo Blue-Green Deployment with the test-app.
 Demo Magic script: [blue-green.sh](./blue-green.sh)

 # Application network flow and C2C